The tutorial shows different ways to switch rows to columns in Excel: formulas, VBA code, and a special tool.

-Transposing data in Excel is a problem familiar to many users.
-Quite often after building a complex table it becomes evident that it would be more efficient to rotate it for better analysis or transformation of data into graphs.
+Transposing data in Excel is the task familiar to many users.
+Quite often you build a complex table only to realize that it makes perfect sense to rotate it for better analysis or presentation of data in graphs.

-In this article, you will find several ways to convert rows to columns (or columns to rows) in Excel, whichever you call it, it's the same thing : ) These solutions work in all versions of Excel 2013, 2010, 2007 and lower, cover many possible scenarios, explain most typical mistakes and provide good examples of using Excel's Transpose function and formulas.
+In this article, you will find several ways to convert rows to columns (or columns to rows), whichever you call it, it's the same thing : ) These solutions work in all versions of Excel 2010 through Excel 365, cover many possible scenarios, and explain most typical mistakes.

-Suppose you have created an Excel spreadsheet similar to what you see in the upper part of the graphics below.
-The country names are organized in columns, but the list of countries may be too long, so we'd better change columns to rows for the table to fit within the screen:
+Suppose you have dataset similar to what you see in the upper part of the graphics below.
+The country names are organized in columns, but the list of countries is too long, so we'd better change columns to rows for the table to fit within the screen:

-1. Select the rows and columns you want to switch.
-If you want to rotate the entire table, i.e. all the cells with data in a spreadsheet, press Ctrl+Home and then Ctrl+Shift+End.
+- Select the original data.
+To quickly select the whole table, i.e. all the cells with data in a spreadsheet, press Ctrl + Home and then Ctrl + Shift + End.

-2. Copy the selected cells either by right clicking the selection and choosing Copy from the context menu, or pressing Ctrl+C, or clicking the Copy button on the Home tab > Clipboard group.
+- Copy the selected cells either by right clicking the selection and choosing Copy from the context menu or by pressing Ctrl + C.

-3. Select the first cell of the destination range into which you want to copy the transposed data.
+- Select the first cell of the destination range.

 - Right click the destination cell and choose Paste Special from the context menu, then select Transpose.

-As, you have just seen, Excel's Transpose feature lets you perform row to column (or column to row) transformations literally in a few seconds.
-I believe this solution is a really good way to go if transposing a table is a one-time process.
+As, you have just seen, the Paste Special feature lets you perform row to column (or column to row) transformations literally in a few seconds.
 This method also copies the formatting of your original data, which adds one more argument in its favor.

-However, the above mentioned approach has two drawbacks that prevent it from being called a perfect solution for transposing data in Excel:
+However, this approach has two drawbacks that prevent it from being called a perfect solution for transposing data in Excel:

-- A more serious limitation of this method is that it creates a copy of your original data and whenever the source data change, you'd need to repeat the process and rotate the table anew.
-No one would want to waste their precious time on converting the same rows and columns over and over again, right?
+- Paste Special > Transpose does not link the new table with the original data, so it is well suited only for one-time conversions.
+Whenever the source data change, you'd need to repeat the process and rotate the table anew.
+No one would want to waste their time on switching the same rows and columns over and over again, right?

-Let's see how you can switch rows to columns in Excel using the familiar copy / paste technique that would link the transposed cells to the original data.
-The best thing with using this approach is that whenever you change the data in the source table, the transposed table will reflect the changes and update accordingly.
+Let's see how you can switch rows to columns using the familiar Paste Special technique, but connect the resulting table to the original dataset.
+The best thing about this approach is that whenever you change the data in the source table, the flipped table will reflect the changes and update accordingly.

-1. Copy the rows you want to convert to columns (or columns to be converted to rows).
+- Copy the rows you want to convert to columns (or columns to be changed to rows).

-3. Open the Paste Special dialog, as explained in the previous solution and select Paste Link in the lower left-hand corner of the dialog window.
+- Open the Paste Special dialog, as explained in the previous example and click Paste Link in the lower left-hand corner:

 You will have a result similar to this:

-4. Select this new data and open Excel's Find and Replace dialog (you can press CTRL+H to get to the Replace tab straight away).
+- Select the new table and open Excel's Find and Replace dialog (or press Ctrl + H to get to the Replace tab straight away).

-5. Replace all "=" characters with "xxx" (you can actually replace it with any other character(s) that do not exist anywhere in your real data).
+- Replace all "=" characters with "xxx" or any other character(s) that does not exist anywhere in your real data.

-This will turn your table into something a bit scary, as you see in the screenshot below, but don't be afraid, just 2 more steps, and you'll achieve the desired result.
+This will turn your table into something a bit scary, as you see in the screenshot below, but don't panic, just 2 more steps, and you'll achieve the desired result.

-6. Copy the table with "xxx" values, and then apply Paste Special > Transpose to convert the columns to rows, or rows to columns, depending on your needs.
+- Copy the table with "xxx" values, and then use Paste Special > Transpose to flip columns to rows

-7. And finally, open the Find and Replace dialog one more time to reverse the change, i.e. replace all "xxx" with "=" to restore the links to the original cells.
-Done!
+- Finally, open the Find and Replace dialog one more time to reverse the change, i.e. replace all "xxx" with "=" to restore the links to the original cells.

-This is a quick, stress-free and elegant solution, isn't it?
-The only drawback of this approach is that the original table's formatting gets lost in the process and you will need to restore it manually (I'll show you a quick way to do this further on in this tutorial).
+This is a bit long but elegant solution, isn't it?
+The only drawback of this approach is that the original formatting gets lost in the process and you will need to restore it manually (I'll show you a quick way to do this further on in this tutorial).